-During a wide-ranging and in-depth conversation with a group of reporters gathered at its headquarters earlier this month, executives with Clutch Technologies played the part of myth-busters, sharing data and analysis they say helps dispel some of the misconceptions around vehicle subscriptions.
+During a wide-ranging and in-depth conversation with a group of reporters gathered at its headquarters, executives with Clutch Technologies played the part of myth-busters, sharing data and analysis they say helps dispel some of the misconceptions around vehicle subscriptions.

 Among those: that it is not a product for the mass market, that it would cannibalize vehicle ownership, that it isn’t profitable (or able to be profitable) and demands tons of investment into inventory.
 Another, that subscriptions are often put in the same bucket as car-sharing, ride-hailing and so forth.

 The conversation also uncovered what some yet-to-be fully tapped potential in subscription programs.

 As mobility and technology continues to transform the auto industry, the opportunities in vehicle subscription are, perhaps, more than meets the eye.